amorychambers/ci-ms3-backend/README.md

         Reader).filter(Reader.private is False).all())
 ```

 The bug this created lead to no books being displayed in the community tab, regardless of public or private status.
 I manually tested which part of the code was causing the bug by removing individual parts of the query one at a time to determine which was resulting in no results being returned.
-The issue here was caused by the use of the Python is operator; as I have since learned, the is operator checks whether two objects are the same object in memory, and as such, is not really fitting here for a conditional logic check.
+The issue here was caused by the use of the Python 'is' operator; as I have since learned, the is operator checks whether two objects are the same object in memory, and as such, is not really fitting here for a conditional logic check.
 I fixed this bug by simply switching to the equality operator.

 ```
     books = list(db.session.query(Book).order_by(Book.created_on.desc()).join(